sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_0_getting_started.md

 # Tutorial 0: Getting Started with MACRO

+!!! note "Interactive Notebook"
+    The interactive version of this tutorial can be found [here](https://github.com/macroenergy/Macro/tree/main/tutorials/tutorial_0_getting_started.ipynb).

 This tutorial will guide you through the steps to install MACRO, a solver, and all the necessary dependencies.

 ## Installation